 In addition to key financial metrics, we regularly review a number of key operating metrics to evaluate our business, determine the allocation of resources and make decisions regarding business strategies.
-We believe that these metrics are useful for understanding the underlying trends in our business.
-The following table summarizes our key operating metrics, which are unaudited, for the three and six months ended June 30, 2015 and 2014:
+We believe that these metrics can be useful for understanding the underlying trends in our business.
+The following table summarizes our key operating metrics, which are unaudited, for the three and nine months ended September 30, 2015 and 2014: